Youssef647-gif/riscv-rv32i-processor/single_cycle/README.md

 # Single cycle RISC-V Processor

-This repository contains the Verilog code for a custom Single cycle RISC-V processor, designed and verified as part of my next big project.
+This repository contains the Verilog code for a custom Single cycle RISC-V processor.
 The processor supports a subset of RISC-V instructions and includes all major components of a basic processor pipeline.
 Below, you will find a detailed description of each module and its functionality, as well as an overview of the design and verification process.

 ---